Secessionist movements of Canada: Western Canada

 Numerous political parties in the western provinces, believing there to be no other solution for stemming apparent "Western alienation" by Central Canada, have sought independence.
-These movements are strongest in Alberta and British Columbia, but lesser ones exist in Saskatchewan and Manitoba.
+These movements are strongest in Alberta, but lesser ones exist in Saskatchewan and Manitoba.
 These movements have also assumed that Canada's northern territories (Yukon, Northwest Territories, and Nunavut) would also be a part of a new Western Canadian union.
 Parties advocating Western separation include the Western Canada Concept, the Western Independence Party, and the Western Block Party.
 These parties have not achieved much success, however.

 In the early 1980s, in Saskatchewan, the Unionest Party advocated the western provinces join the United States.

 In 1995, Premier of Saskatchewan Roy Romanow secretly formed a committee on consequences if Quebec seceded.
 The most seriously studied option was strengthening Saskatchewan's relationships with other western provinces because Romanow said in 2014, Ontario would become closer to the US economically and Atlantic Canada would become "an island".
 Other possibilities included also seceding from Canada, and joining the US.
 Romanow said that predecessor Allan Blakeney had similarly studied options for Saskatchewan during the 1980 Quebec referendum.

 On July 12, 2003, the Western Independence Party of Saskatchewan (WIPS) was created and registered as a Provincial Party, running candidates in 17 ridings in the 2003 Saskatchewan general election.
 It was de-registered in May 2019.

 A poll by the Western Standard conducted from June 29, 2005, to July 5, 2005, finds 35.6% of residents of the four provinces think "Western Canadians should begin to explore the idea of forming their own country."

 On January 12, 2020, the Wexit party, a party advocating for separation, was formed federally.

 Alberta

 The Alberta Independence Party promoted independence for the province of Alberta, either on its own or in union with the other western provinces, in the 1990s, but it is now defunct.
 The Separation Party of Alberta nominated 12 candidates in the 2004 Alberta provincial election.
 This party turned into the Freedom Conservative Party of Alberta in 2018 and the Wildrose Independence Party of Alberta in 2020.

 In January 2022, the Buffalo Party of Alberta was registered as an official provincial party of Alberta.
-It didn't want independence from Canada however it supported more autonomy from the federal government.
+It did not want independence from Canada; however it supported more autonomy from the federal government.
 In early 2025, the Buffalo Party changed its name to the Republican Party of Alberta and shifted its platform more towards separating from Canada.